 Opioid Withdrawal Symptoms

-As with other substance use disorders, both genetic factors and environmental factors, such as exposure to trauma or ease of access, contribute to the risk of opioid use disorder.4 Access to prescription opioids and to heroin have contributed to the current opioid epidemic.
+As with other substance use disorders, both genetic (such as mutations in the opioid receptor gene (10)) and environmental factors (such as exposure to trauma), contribute to the risk of developing opioid use disorder.(11) Ready access to prescription opioid, heroin, and fentanyl have all contributed to the current opioid epidemic.

 Treatment